 All three individuals were politely referred to my attorney — at which point, not surprisingly, all apparently decided they had no desire to litigate, after all.

-I was quite aghast when I heard that the company (months later) dismissed the employee from his job, over the incident.
+I was quite aghast when I heard that Red Hat (months later) dismissed the employee from his job, over the incident.
 Their doing so struck me as wholly disproportionate to the event, an unreasonable managerial decision, and shocking in itself.
 I very much regret that sanction happening — but didn't in any way advocate it, or even dream that it would occur.

 Had I known that the sequence of events as a whole would lead to a firing for basically nothing like adequate cause, I might very well have posted nothing at all to the Usenet thread.
 But I didn't know that.
 The limit of what I meant at the time (and tried to say) is exactly what I've written, above.